 There were still several large German vessels in the Gulf of Danzig that could be used to transport refugees to the west.
 One of these was the MV Whilhelm Gustloff, a pre-war cruise liner which had been planned to give German workers pleasure cruises.
 The Gustloff had been tied up at Gotenhafen and used as a barracks for submarine trainees for years.
 What mattered was that its engines still worked and it could hold a lot of people.
 Accurate records of its last voyage were not kept, and people flooded aboard on news that the ship was ready to go.
 Estimates vary wildly, and the exact number of passengers and crew on board will never be known.
 Best estimates are that around 10,500 people total were on board, mostly civilians, but with some injured troops, some military personnel, and anyone else that could slip aboard.

 |Gotenhafen in 1942.
 There were major German naval assets based there right through the end of the war.|

 The Gustloff and a few other smaller ships left the port of Gdynia (Gotenhafen), just to the north of Danzig, shortly after noon on 30 January.
-It was the 12th anniversary of Hitler's accession to power, which was a holiday in Nazi Germany accompanied by radio speeches and the like.
+It was the 12th anniversary of Hitler's accession to power, which was an ordained holiday in Germany accompanied by radio speeches and the like.
 Hitler gave his last radio address that day, and he sounded like death warmed over due to the collapsing military situation.
 The Gustloff set sail in a snowstorm, with ice flows everywhere and the temperature well below freezing.
 On the one hand, the foul weather might cover the Gustloff's departure from enemy strikes; on the other, though, chances of survival in such extreme weather conditions were minimal should the ship be attacked.
 The initial destination was Kiel.

 |Captain Petersen.
 He survived the sinking of the Gustloff, but never went to sea again and died shortly after the war.|